Skip to main content

 Show responsibility

 Everyone makes mistakes.
 But that also includes standing behind those mistakes.
 Apologize.
 This works wonders.
-37% of disappointed customers are satisfied when companies already offer compensation.
+37% of angry customers are satisfied when companies offer compensation.
 74% of customers show satisfaction once not only compensation is offered, but an apology follows (The Customer Rage Study 2015).
 It is not enough to simply apologize.
 The apology should be sincere, emphatic as well as specific.
 It is also important that you justify the apology.
 Only then can it be understood and accepted by the customer.

 Of course, there are exceptions.
 You should not apologize if you have done nothing wrong.
 Nevertheless, show understanding.
 Make it clear that the reason for dissatisfaction does not depend on you.